nunchuk-io/tap-protocol/README.md

     jmethodID tranceiveMethodID = env->GetMethodID(isoDepClass, "transceive", "([B)[B");

     auto tp = tap_protocol::MakeDefaultTransport([=](const tap_protocol::Bytes &in) {
+    // Dual to NFC only available when a card tap phone
+    // Client must make sure this function only call when this happend

         auto bytesToSend = env->NewByteArray(in.size());
         env->SetByteArrayRegion(bytesToSend, 0, in.size(), (jbyte *) in.data());
         auto bytesReceive = (jbyteArray) env->CallObjectMethod(nfca, tranceiveMethodID,